Connecting to Access Server with Windows

 Installing a client application

 The OpenVPN protocol is not built into Windows.
 Therefore, you must install a client app to handle communication with Access Server.
 A client app is required to capture the traffic you want to send through the OpenVPN tunnel, encrypt it, pass it on to the server, and decrypt the return traffic.

-Official OpenVPN Connect Client in Access Server
+OpenVPN Connect with your Access Server

-Download the OpenVPN Connect Client
+OpenVPN Connect v3

-- OpenVPN Connect Client for Windows version 126.96.36.199
+- OpenVPN Connect v3 for Windows sha256sum:

 - Official release notes (change log)

-OpenVPN open source OpenVPN GUI program
+Alternative OpenVPN open source client: OpenVPN GUI

-This program does support connecting to multiple OpenVPN servers at the same time, but there is a catch.
-Aside from having to be careful not to implement conflicting routes and subnets when connecting to multiple OpenVPN servers at the same time, you also have to make sure there are enough virtual network adapters.
-OpenVPN works by creating a virtual network card or adapter in the Windows operating system.
-Only one OpenVPN tunnel can be connected to such a virtual network adapter.
-So if you need 3 simultaneous OpenVPN tunnel connections, you must add adapters manually.
-There are command line scripts in the Start menu that can be used to do this.
+The open source project also has a Windows client called OpenVPN GUI.
+OpenVPN GUI supports the option to connect to multiple OpenVPN servers at the same time, but doing so requires careful configuration to avoid conflicting routes and subnets.
+Note that you must also make sure there are enough virtual network adapters.
+On Windows, OpenVPN creates a virtual network card or adapter, but only one OpenVPN tunnel can connect to a virtual network adapter.
+If you require three simultaneous OpenVPN tunnel connections, you must manually add adapters using command line scripts in the Start menu.

 The program is limited to 50 connection profiles.